The Schiedam was originally named De Grote Schiedam of Hoorn.

 In 1683 the Schiedam collected a cargo of timber from Northern Spain and continued her voyage round Portugal and past Gibraltar.
-On 1st August the vessel was captured by Moorish pirates from Salé in Morocco, the crew was transferred to the pirate ship and the Schiedam was sent back to Salé.
+On 1st August the vessel was captured by Moorish pirates from Salé in Morocco.
+The crew was transferred to the pirate ship and the Schiedam was sent to Salé.

 Ten days later the vessel was captured by an English galley frigate The James.
 The pirates were transferred to the James as oar slaves, and the Schiedam was taken to Cadiz where the cargo was sold.
 Four days later another English ship chased and ran a ground a Salé frigate, which turned out to be the same frigate that had originally captured the Schiedam.